Fox Family Stories

 How one mislabeled picture told a whole story

-A photo that turned out not to be Harry Fox led, piece by piece, to finding a whole branch of the family that had remained elusive for years.
+A photo that turned out not to be Harry Fox led, piece by piece, to finding a whole branch of the family that had been out of reach for years.

 June 2026